 A changing reality.

-This way every time we encounter a challenge we can ask, is this a Game of Self challenge or a Game of Life one?
+Every time we encounter a challenge we can ask, is this a Game of Self challenge or a Game of Life one?
 Is the problem in my head or based in reality?
-And if the answer is “a mix”, we know to dive deeper until every element takes only Game of Self or Game of Life skills to fix.
+And if the answer is “it’s both”, then we know to dive deeper until every element takes only Game of Self or Game of Life skills to fix.
 Otherwise, we set ourselves up to keep walking into the same old trap – expectations vs reality.

 Mixing up the self and reality parts together is often paralyzing and can be the main reason people get stuck in life.
 You’ve heard of the golden rule not to mix facts and feelings in conflicts?
-That’s the same thing.
-Facts are exclusively Game of Life and feelings are exclusively Game of Self.
+It’s the same thing.

-While mistakes happen and the whole picture is incomplete in many complex areas, science and the resulting technology has been the main driver of human progress throughout history.
-It’s the best tool in your quest for Reality as we have nothing better that is proven using The Scientific Method and denying this method would be denying common sense itself.
+While mistakes happen and the whole picture is incomplete in many complex areas, science and the resulting technology have been the main driver of human progress throughout history.
+It’s the best tool in your quest for Reality.
+Denying the Scientific Method would be denying common sense itself.

 No matter how good we think we are in predicting, reality always manages to surprise us.